 Winston-Salem Dash Game Notes (July 3)

-The Dash take on Greenville for the fifth game in a six-game set tonight.
-First pitch is scheduled for 7:05 p.m..
+The Dash take on Greenville for the final game in a six-game set tonight.
+First pitch is scheduled for 6:05 p.m..

 THE HITS KEEP COMING

-Coming into the third game of the series against Greenville, the Dash have three players carrying double-digit hit streaks.
-Both Ian Dawkins and Lenyn Sosa have eclipsed the double-digit threshold in their hitting streaks, with Dawkins carrying a 11-game streak and Sosa logging a hit in 16 straight.
-The pair of hitting streaks are the two longest by a Dash hitter this year.
+Coming into the final game of the series against Greenville, the Dash have two players carrying double-digit hit streaks.
+Both Yolbert Sanchez and Lenyn Sosa have eclipsed the double-digit threshold, with Sanchez holding a 12-game streak and Sosa logging a hit in 17 straight.

-Yolbert Sanchez has reached the double figure plateau as well, bringing a 12-game hitting streak into game three against the Drive.
-Sanchez has flashed power during the streak as well, cracking his first career two homer game against Asheville in the prior series.
+Ian Dawkins saw his 11-game hitting streak come to an end on July 3, going 0-4 with a strikeout against the Drive.

 THE DASH AND DRIVE: THE SEQUEL